yaurora/cups-google-airprint/README.md

 ```
 then restart the container and you are ready to move on the next.

+### Other requirement
-Other requirement - Host networking (--net="host") appears to be needed for GCP and Avahi to work.
+#### Host networking (--net="host") appears to be needed for GCP and Avahi to work.
 On synology NAS, ensure the cups service on Synology OS was disabled.
 Check the Synology documents for how to disable it.
 Otherwise, there will be conflicts between the OS and container.

-privileged (--privileged="true")
+#### privileged (--privileged="true")

+#### Data persistence
+Default configuration file for gcp is generated in /config/gcp/gcp-cups-connector.config.json.
+So if you need the config to be persistent, remember to map this folder to some persistent storage.
+CUPS uses the /config folder to store it's configuration files.

-An example startup command:
+### A quick startup command:
 ```shell
 docker run -d --name="airprint" \
 --restart=always \